Secondary causes of high blood fats

 Diet and lifestyle

-People are often surprised to find out they have either unhealthy levels of cholesterol or triglycerides in their blood, or both and our Cholesterol Helpline is often asked this question.
+People are often surprised to find out they have unhealthy levels of cholesterol or triglycerides in their blood, and our Cholesterol Helpline is often asked why this could be.

 - A diet high in saturated fat and processed foods